Julia Ducournau: Theme and style

 Ducournau is also very passionate about separating her gender from her craft and from her recognition in the film industry.
-In a conversation with Indiewire's Eric Kohn, she states, "When people say I’m a woman director—I mean, that’s always a bit annoying, because I’m a person."
+In a conversation with IndieWires Eric Kohn, she states, "When people say I'm a woman director—I mean, that's always a bit annoying, because I'm a person."
 On her historic Palme d'Or win at Cannes, Ducournau told ABC News' Jake Coyle: "Maybe we [are] entering an era where things would be more equal in acknowledging of the work of people beyond their gender."